kjkuan/bpm/README.md

 capability.

 ## Features
-- `Procfile.sh` -- declare the processes to be run as a shell script.
+- `Procfile.sh` -- declare the processes to be run as functions in a Bash script.
 - Processes defined in the `Procfile.sh` can be started / restarted / stopped individually.
 - Logs process outputs to temporary files in addition to following the outputs, allowing third-party log viewing tools to be used for querying / filtering.
 - Correctly kills the entire process group when stopping a process.